ysyk2021/the-growth-mindset-athlete-techniques-for-developing-mental-toughness-and-achieving-peak-performance/src/chapter-2-2.md

-Understanding the Growth Mindset Athlete: Key Elements of Successful Growth Mindset Athletes
+Key Elements of Successful Growth Mindset Athletes
 ============================================================================================

 Successful growth mindset athletes possess several key elements that set them apart from others.
 In this chapter, we will explore these key elements and their importance in developing a growth mindset for athletic success.